 Use a piece of cheesecloth that is big enough to cover the bird.
-Soak in the butter wine mixture.
+Soak in the wine butter mixture.

 After 30 minutes.
 Baste the cheesecloth with more of the wine/butter solution.
 TURN OVEN DOWN TO 350.

-Continue to baste every 30 minutes until internal temp of breast is 140 (about 2 1/2 hour depending on bird size).
-Remove cover and continue to cook (with basting every 30 minutes or so) until internal temp of at least 160 breast and 180 thigh.
-This was just over 3 hours for our 12 pounder here.
+Continue to baste every 30 minutes until internal temp of the breast is 140 (about 2 1/2 hour depending on bird size).
+Remove cover and continue to cook (with basting every 30 minutes or so) until internal temp 165 in the breast and 180 in the thigh.

 Total cooking time will be in the 12-15 minute per pound range.
 This was just over 3 hours for our 12 pounder here.
 Remove from oven and place on cutting board and tent with foil for 20-30 minutes.